kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 * Despite the one assumption, this search functionality isn't Jekyll-specific.
 All this is based on my personal Jekyll experiences and the fact that it's one of the most popular static site generators at the time of the post's publish date.
 I haven't tested this code outside of a Jekyll project but as it's dependent on already-existing browser technologies and not any specific software, it should work for situations outside of Jekyll.

-* The JavaScript-powered search in this is provided by the [Tipue search jQuery plugin](http://www.tipue.com/search/ "Read more about Tipue Search"), but you can use another option...I some options towards the end of this post.
-The purpose of this tutorial is to achieve the above-mentioned goals and not push you to use a certain plugin.
+* The JavaScript-powered search in this is provided by the [Tipue search jQuery plugin](http://www.tipue.com/search/ "Read more about Tipue Search"), but you can use another option...I list some of these options towards the end of this post.

 * The proper way to test this functionality is to disable both JavaScript and CSS __BEFORE__ the code runs in a browser.
 Disabling JavaScript before page load in both Chrome and Firefox is easy enough with [Chris Pederick's Web Developer extension](http://chrispederick.com/work/web-developer/ "Get Chris Pederick's Web Developer extension")...Opera had issues.
 But disabling CSS before page load is tricky: Pederick's tool disables it __AFTER__ page load.
 CSS is enabled on page refresh after that, which isn't helpful.
 This [Stack Overflow post on disabling a browser's CSS](http://stackoverflow.com/questions/14046738/how-to-disable-css-in-browser-for-testing-purposes "Learn how to disable a browser's CSS") discusses how to do this for various browsers.
 Refer to that post when doing cross-browser testing before production deployments but for performing rapid tests while in development, both the Firefox and Safari methods seem to be the easiest way to disable CSS before page load.
 Firefox is *View &gt; Page Style &gt; No Style* while Safari is *Develop > Disable Styles*.

 * The fallback code used in this tutorial is provided by [Google Custom Search Engine (CSE)](https://www.google.com/cse/ "Learn about Google Custom Search Engine"), which has multiple options. kaidez.com currently uses an older version that Google still supports...for now.
 The other versions work fine but don't provide the user experience I wanted to create while, at the same time, taking accessibility into consideration.
 I go through all these options in the next section, showing you the pros and cons for each and allowing you to make your own choice.
-I probably could avoid going through all these options but since the tutorial's final code uses an option that Google doesn't currently recommend, I feel obliged to show you all the options.
+I could probably avoid going through all these options but since the tutorial's final code uses an option that Google doesn't currently recommend, I feel obliged to show you all the options.

-* Lastly, you may read this and some point and say "Isn't it easier to just place the fallback code inside a `<noscript>` tag?".
-No, because it doesn't always work.
+* Lastly, you may read this and some point and say "Isn't it easier to just place the fallback code inside a `<noscript>` tag?"...nope, because it doesn't always work.
 Plus, if you're coding in XHTML instead of any version of HTML, `<noscript>` won't work at all.
 [The W3C HTML5 specification is clear about all this](http://www.w3.org/html/wg/drafts/html/master/scripting-1.html#the-noscript-element "Read the noscript section of the HTML5 specification").

-<a name="fallback-code"></a>
+<a name="various-google-cse-code"></a>
-## The Various Versions Of Google CSE We Can Use For Our Fallback Code
+## The Various Versions Of Google CSE
+Let's start by reviewing the various versions of the Google CSE code.
+This tutorial uses version 1 for its fallback but sinces it's old, I want you to be aware of the newer, Google-recommended versions.

-First, let's setup the Google CSE code that will run if either JavaScript or CSS is disabled.
-There are three versions: note that all versions place the code in a `<div>` tag, and that the first two give the `<div>` an id of `no-js-searchbox`.
-The latter point will be important when we implement our fallback code.
+There are three versions: note that all versions place the code in a `<div>` tag and that the first two give the `<div>` an id of `no-js-searchbox`.
+The latter point will be important when we actually implement our fallback code.

 ### 1. Really Old CSE Code (what kaidez.com uses)
 {% prism markup %}